rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 - When user Refreshes the page, Timer will start from where it was left
 - Lot of soft skills assessed
 - Admin Panel for Stats like - Soft Skills, Time Taken, Score Achieved
-- Graphical representation of stats
+- Data Analysis using Graphs
 - Hints available for all rounds
 - Test coverage
 - LeaderBoard